Mark Crow

-Mark Harvey Crow (born October 22, 1954) is a retired American professional basketball player who spent one season in the National Basketball Association (NBA) with the New Jersey Nets during the 1977–78 season.
-He was drafted by the Nets from Duke University in the sixth round (111 overall) during the 1977 NBA Draft.
+Mark Harvey Crow (born October 22, 1954) is an American former professional basketball player who spent one season in the National Basketball Association (NBA) with the New Jersey Nets during the 1977–78 season.
+He was drafted by the Nets from Duke University back when the Nets represented the New York area in the sixth round (111th overall) during the 1977 NBA draft.

 Mark played in Europe from 1978.
 Playing in Italy, Portugal and Spain.
 He finished his career in Udine, Italy in 1988.
 Mark speaks fluent Italian, as well as Spanish and Portuguese.

 Following his career, he began player management, working with NBA and international player agent Herb Rudoy.